-Formed in 2011 by front man Benjamin Hackman, The Holy Gasp make music for fans of theatrical, darkly comical, genre‑defiant entertainment, with instrumentation and personnel that changes regularly to meet the needs and vision of each new project.
-At its core, The Holy Gasp is concerned with renegotiating the parameters of a “band,” and with seeking to find the intersections between music, literature, and performance art.
+Founded in 2011 by Toronto-born poet and composer Benjamin Hackman, The Holy Gasp is a multi-genre ensemble that strives to entertain fans of theatrical, darkly comical, literary music, with instrumentation and personnel that changes regularly to meet the needs and vision of each new project.

-In 2017, The Holy Gasp was commissioned by The Toronto Outdoor Picture Show to compose an original film score to the 1925 silent comedy, The Freshman, which which was written during Composer’s Residency at The Church of St. Andrew by-the-lake on Toronto Island.
-The Freshman premiered as a live accompaniment to the movie on opening night of The Christie Pits Film Festival in June of 2017, and was attended by an audience of 800.
-It encored later that August at the Slapstick by Starlight Festival.
+In 2017, The Holy Gasp was commissioned by The Toronto Outdoor Picture Show to compose an original film score to the 1925 silent comedy, The Freshman, which was written during Composer’s Residency at The Church of St. Andrew by-the-lake on Toronto Island.
+The Freshman was conducted Maestro Pratik Gandhi, and premiered as a live accompaniment to the movie on opening night of The Christie Pits Film Festival in June of 2017.
+It was attended by an audience of 800 and encored later in August of 2017 at the Slapstick by Starlight Festival.